Parallelka/oopfirst/README.md

-# hillel_AQA_lesson_13_home_task
+# hillel_AQA_lesson_14_home_task

-Create several classes with a constructor (with parameters) / without a constructor.
-At the same time, use different access modifiers (yes, all 4), get, and set.
+Create a class hierarchy using the keyword abstract(class AND method), and final(variable AND class).
+Add overridden and overloaded (methods OR constructors).
+Use super(with constructors OR methods OR variables).